Working with a Declutterer - What’s it really like?

 And lastly.
 Just in case you're thinking that I'm completely sorted on my own home organising front, I'm not!
 Our family house is not a perfect SHOW HOME.
 Yes, a lot of decluttering and organising has gone on and continues to do so.
 It flows pretty well most of the time but sometimes life just gets in the way and little pockets of “stuff” start to grow !
 I call it a comfortable level of organisation.

-The next step after getting in touch with me is to meet – usually in the form of a 15-20 minute, relaxed consultation.
+The next step after getting in touch with me is to chat– usually in the form of a 15-20 minute, relaxed consultation.
 This allows us both to see how we can work together.